reivaxy/iotFeeder/hardware/3DFiles/README.md

 The back comes in two flavors, a plain one that you print as usual, and a bi-color one that features arrows on top of the push button holes, that you can print with a printer handling several colors (2 heads, Prusa MMU, or Palette)

-I printed the prototype with PLA, and 0.2 mm layers.

-Todo: documenting how to best print each part.
+Check the wiki for details on printing each part.